ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## HPKE authentication

-Authenticated HPKE modes MUST NOT be used for Key Encryption, as the message is not authenticated.
-Any recipient could act as a man-in-the-middle (MitM) and modify the message.
+Authenticated HPKE modes MUST NOT be used for Key Encryption, as they do not authenticate the message.
+These modes validate the sender's identity by ensuring that the shared secret originates from the sender's static public key, a pre-shared key, or a combination of both.
+However, this authentication is limited to the key exchange process and does not cover the message encrypted with the CEK.
+For example, a malicious recipient could decrypt the CEK, modify the decrypted message, and re-encrypt it using the same CEK.
+Other recipients, unaware of the tampering, might mistakenly trust the altered message as if it came from the authenticated sender.

 ## Key Management